jamesbalsa61/IOS-Projects/README.md

 ![IOS-Projects](https://github.com/jamesbalsa61/IOS-Projects/blob/main/wallpaper1.jpg)

 ### Michael Balsa
-I'm an IOS developer who is learning in an overview of different languages and frameworks such as Swift, SwiftUI, UIKit, and Objective C. I enjoy Objective C programming language and building applications in Objective C since it's such a robust, strong language.
-I also like the Swift programming language with its much faster compiling time and technological advances.
-I'm also developing my skills in understanding UX / UI design.
-You can check out my daily IOS development articles on my Linkedin https://www.linkedin.com/in/michael-balsa-9474431b0/ and medium account https://medium.com.
+I'm a Software developer who is learning an overview of different languages and frameworks in the software development field.
+I enjoy programming and building a multitude of different programs.
+I also like the Swift programming language and python programming.
+You can check out my daily activities on my LinkedIn page https://www.linkedin.com/in/michael-balsa-9474431b0/.

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning Objective C
+- 🌱 I’m currently learning Python programming
 - 🤔 I’m looking for help with Data Structures & Algorithms
 - 📫 How to reach me: michael.balsa@yahoo.com
-- ⚡ Fun fact: Im System Administrator, Database administrator & Data Analyst for USMC.
+- ⚡ Fun fact: I served in the United States Marine Corps for 8 years

 ## Skills and Experience
 * Objective C
 * Swift
+* Python
 * SQL

 ## Examples of Work